On spectral asymptotic of quasi-exactly solvable quartic: Case . Proof of Theorem

-When $\frac{k}{n}\to \tau,$ the family \eqref{recrelmodN} of recurrence relations converges to the earlier family \eqref{recrelstab} valid in case $a_n=0$ due to the fact that $\lim_{n\to\infty}\frac{a_n}{n^{2/3}}=0$.
-Therefore the measure obtained by averaging of the family of root-counting measures for recurrence relations with constant coefficient is exactly the same as in case $a_n=0$, i.e., it coincides with $\nu_0$.
-Additionally observe that by a general result of \cite{KvA}, the support of the asymptotic root-counting measure of the sequence $\{\widetilde \De_n^{(k)}(a_n,\be)\}$ can only be smaller than that of $\nu_0$ and their Cauchy transforms coincide outside the support of $\nu_0$.
-Since the support of $\nu_0$ is the union of three straight intervals through the origin the resulting asymptotic root-counting measure for the sequence $\{Sp_n(a_n,\be)\}$ in case $\lim_{n\to\infty}\frac{a_n}{n^{2/3}}=0$ coincides with $\nu_0$. \end{proof}
+Since $\lim_{n\to\infty}\frac{a_n}{n^{2/3}}=0$, then for $\frac{k}{n}\to \tau,$ the family \eqref{recrelmodN} of recurrence relations converges to the earlier family \eqref{recrelstab} corresponding to the case $a_n=0, \; n=1,2,3,\dots$.
+Therefore the measure obtained by averaging the family of root-counting measures for recurrence relations with constant coefficients is exactly the same as in the previous case $a_n=0$, i.e., it coincides with $\nu_0$.
+Additionally observe that by a general result of \cite{KvA}, the support of the asymptotic root-counting measure of the sequence $\{\widetilde \De_n^{(k)}(a_n,\be)\}$ can only be smaller than that of $\nu_0$ and their Cauchy transforms must coincide outside the support of $\nu_0$.
+Since the support of $\nu_0$ is the union of three straight intervals through the origin the resulting asymptotic root-counting measure for the sequence $\{Sp_n(a_n,\be n^{4/3})\}$ in case $\lim_{n\to\infty}\frac{a_n}{n^{2/3}}=0$ coincides with $\nu_0$ as well. \end{proof}

-\begin{remark} {\rm Since the support of the limiting measure $\nu_0$ consists of three segments through the origin it is possible in principle to write down integral formulas for the density and the Cauchy transform of $\nu_0$ similar to those presented in \cite{KvA}, \cite{CCvA} and \cite {ShTa}.
-In particular, in the complement to the support of $\nu_0$ its Cauchy transform is given by
+\begin{remark} {\rm Since the support of the limiting measure $\nu_0$ consists of three segments through the origin it is in principle possible to find integral formulas for the density and the Cauchy transform of $\nu_0$ similar to those presented in \cite{KvA}, \cite{CCvA} and \cite {ShTa}.
+In particular, in the complement to the support of $\nu_0$, its Cauchy transform is given by